ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 Now, to report on policy files with invalid XML, we'll create a new rule.
 Open `APIM.Policy.Rule.ps1` and add the following rule:

+---

+This snippet includes several changes compared to the previous version:

+1. A new array called `$policyFilesWithInvalidXml` is created at the top.
+This array will hold the `.cshtml` files with invalid XML.
+1. The creation of the custom object has been placed inside a `try-catch` block.
+If the XML content of the policy file cannot be loaded, an exception is thrown.
+This exception is caught, and a new custom object is created with the file name and the exception message.
+This object is then added to the `$policyFilesWithInvalidXml` array.
+1. At the end, the files with invalid XML are imported as a new type `APIM.PolicyWithInvalidXml`.

+By importing files with invalid XML as a separate type, `APIM.PolicyWithInvalidXml`, we can apply the `-Type "APIM.Policy"` filter to our validation rules without worrying about invalid XML, making it easier to create new rules.

+To report on policy files with invalid XML, we’ll create a new rule.
+Open `APIM.Policy.Rule.ps1` and add the following rule:

 ```powershell
 # Synopsis: A policy file should contain valid XML
 Rule "APIM.Policy.ValidXml" -Type "APIM.Policy", "APIM.PolicyWithInvalidXml" {